Phyllis and Aristotle: Story

 The tale varies in the telling, but the core of it is as follows: Aristotle advises his pupil Alexander to avoid Phyllis, the seductive mistress of his father, the king, but is himself captivated by her.
 She agrees to ride him, on condition that she play the role of dominatrix.
 Phyllis has secretly told Alexander what to expect, and he witnesses Phyllis proving that a woman's charms can overcome even the greatest philosopher's male intellect.
 Phyllis is also described as Alexander's mistress or possibly wife, rather than his father's.

 Origins

-The story is said by the Louvre to derive from the German work by Jacques de Vitry in the 13th century.
+The entirely invented story is said by the Louvre to derive from the German work by Jacques de Vitry in the 13th century.
 The French work Le Lai d'Aristote (The Lay of Aristotle) is known from manuscripts dating from as early as 1220, attributed by scholars to either Henri d'Andeli or Henri de Valenciennes.

 In 1386, the English poet John Gower included a summary of the tale in his Confessio Amantis (in English, unlike his other major works), a collection of stories of immoral love told in verse.
 It appears in the poem on Apollonius of Tyre (Book 8, 271–2018), where Gower quips that the philosopher's logic and syllogisms do not save him: